Saracens F.C.: 2019 – Relegation

-2020/21 Season
+2020/21 season

 The 2020/21 rugby season was a successful one for Saracens, who won the RFU Championship and were promoted back to the Gallagher Premiership.
 The club finished the regular season top of the table, winning 10 of their 11 matches.
 They then defeated Ealing Trailfinders in the play-off final to secure promotion.

-Saracens' success was built on a strong team performance.
-With a number of experienced players in their squad, including Owen Farrell, Maro Itoje and Billy Vunipola.
-These players helped to provide leadership and direction, and they were also able to contribute to the team's attacking and defensive play.

-Saracens' success in the 2020/21 season was a major achievement.
-The club had been relegated from the Gallagher Premiership the previous season, but they bounced back in style.
-They showed that they are still one of the leading clubs in English rugby, and they will be looking to challenge for trophies in the Gallagher Premiership in the coming seasons.

-Key moments from Saracens' 2020/21 season:
+Their 2020/21 highlights included a 73–0 victory over Coventry and 117–15 victory over Ealing Trailfinders in the play-off final.